 The collection includes:

-These include, among others, photos of the artists, unique stills and photos from behind the scenes as well as photographs from film premieres.
+Among them are photographs of creators, unique stills and working photos from film sets as well as photos from film premieres.

-The digitisation of negatives, diapositives and still prints began in 2006.
-The National Film Archive was the first among the many cultural institutions to start and implement such a project.
-In November 2009, the online Fototeka [Photo Archive] service was launched, designed to present digitised photographic materials from the resources of the National Film Archive.
-The site currently has more than 185 000 photos with descriptions.
+The digitization of the negatives, diapositives and paper stills began in 2006.
+Among many cultural institutions, the then National Film Archive was the first to launch and implement such a project.
+In November 2009, the Fototeka website was created, designed to present digitized photographic materials from the archive.
+Nowadays, the website shares more than 250,000 photographs with descriptions.